For any query please contact us at email@example.com

 13. Non-Financial Counterparties (NFCs) - What is the clearing threshold?

-A NFC that takes speculative positions in OTC derivative contracts that exceed any one of the specified limits set out in Article 11 of Commission Delegated Regulation EU No. 149/2013 is deemed to have breached the clearing threshold.
+A NFC that takes non-hedged positions in OTC derivative contracts that exceeds any one of the specified limits set out in Article 11 of Commission Delegated Regulation EU No. 149/2013 is deemed to have breached the clearing threshold.

-Article 10 of Commission Delegated Regulation (EU) No 149/2013 sets out the criteria for determining which OTC contracts are non-speculative.
+Article 10 of Commission Delegated Regulation (EU) No 149/2013 sets out the criteria for determining which OTC derivative contracts may qualify as objectively reducing risks.

 14. I am a NFC with OTC derivative contracts above the clearing threshold, which are not objectively measurable as reducing risks.
 What do I need to do?